eisenjulian/nlp_estimator_tutorial/blog.md

 ### Embeddings

 The next step of complexity we can add are word embeddings.
 Embeddings are a dense low-dimensional representation of sparse high-dimensional data.
 This allows our model to learn a more meaningful representation of each token, rather than just an index.
 While an individual dimension is not meaningful, the low-dimensional space---when learned from a large enough corpus---has been shown to capture relations such as tense, plural, gender, thematic relatedness, and many more.
 We can add word embeddings by converting our existing feature column into an `embedding_column`.
-This is effectively the same as adding a fully connected second layer to our previous attempt, thus resulting in a $2$-layer-deep feed forward network.
+This is effectively the same as adding a fully connected second layer to our previous attempt, thus resulting in a $2$-layer-deep feedforward network.

 ```python